-Stevens & Bolton LLP is recognised as a leading national law firm, offering a full range of commercial legal services.
-We are recommended in 24 specialist practice areas by leading legal directories and have received widespread awards recognition.
-Over the years we have been named and shortlisted Best Recruiter and Best Trainer - Medium Regional Law Firm in the LawCareers.Net Training & Recruitment Awards.
+Stevens & Bolton LLP is a recognised leading national law firm, offering a full range of commercial and private client legal services.
+Over the years we have been named and shortlisted Best Recruiter and Best Trainer – Medium Regional Law Firm in the LawCareers.Net Training & Recruitment Awards.

-From the outset, our trainees get first class experience of the business world.
-We advise a number of the top 100 and other UK FTSE companies, as well as many other substantial international groups, owner managed businesses and SMEs.
+Our clients are major international organisations, UK FTSE companies, owner-managed businesses, entrepreneurs and individuals.
 As such, the work we carry out is both interesting and challenging and equal to work handled by City firms.

 To find out what it is like to work at Stevens & Bolton LLP read the firm's Meet the Lawyer profile.

 We run two programmes of one-week duration which are open to anyone who is applying for a training contract to start from 2025.
 This year we will be running two vacation schemes around Easter.

 As a vacation student you will have the opportunity to get involved in the work of the department you are sitting in, together with arranged project work across several departments.

 During the course of the week there are introductions to each department, and an opportunity to meet a cross section of people to enable you to sample our unique culture, which sets us apart from other firms.
 We also hope you will have some fun along the way!

 Applications should be made by completing our online application form which is available from our website from 1 December 2023 to 31 January 2024.